Feline Infectious Peritonitis (FIP): Causes, Symptoms, & Treatment

 Should I euthanize my cat with FIP?

-Ultimately, it is important that cats do not suffer unduly, and it’s important that affected cats are euthanized before this viral disease causes serious distress and suffering which would become inevitable in the final stages of the disease.
+Ultimately, it is important that cats do not suffer unduly.
+If a cat carer is unable to access the latest novel treatments for their FIP cat (for geographic or financial reasons), it’s important that affected cats are euthanized before this viral disease causes serious distress and suffering which would become inevitable in the final stages of the disease.
 Cat carers should follow the guidance of their veterinarians when making this difficult decision.

 Help us do better!
 Was this article helpful and relevant?